Sun-Lab-NBB/sollertia-unity-tasks/README.md

 <img src="imgs/segment_prefab.png" width="600">

-Each prefab includes two key elements: the **reward location** and the **reset location**.
-For most tasks, the animal has to lick in the reward location to receive the reward.
-After successfully triggering a reward delivery, the mouse must pass through the reset location to get another reward.
+Each prefab includes two key elements: the **stimulus trigger zone** and the **reset zone**.
+For most tasks, the animal has to lick in the stimulus trigger zone to receive the stimulus.
+After successfully triggering a stimulus delivery, the animal must pass through the reset zone to get another stimulus.

 Once each prefab segment is created, an additional prefab must be made for padding.
 This padding prefab should be a long empty corridor, and it is used during task runtime to give the animal an illusion that the corridor is infinite.